 Who knows what could have caused such a phenomenon, but we can only hope it continues long into the future.’

-The Nose was always considered urban myth until it was found during work to build the first houses in Bransholme, back in 1967.
-The discovery briefly attracted public interest until it disappeared again, considered either lost or stolen.

-During their investigations on the large cache of crates found under the city back in February, The Green Ginger Fellowship discovered The Nose lying in a crate that smelled particularly strongly of ginger.
-The inclusion of shop fittings and blueprints led to the decision to install it in North Point for two months, allowing the public to view the treasure at close quarters as the second in a line of Acts of Wanton Wonder taking over the city in 2017.

 To follow The Green Ginger Fellowship and their ongoing investigations, visit greenginger.co.uk.

 The Gold Nose can be viewed at Hull History Centre Tuesday – Friday, 9.30am – 5.30pm, and on the first and third Saturday of every month.